 - have pain that's worse when lying down

-Though scientists aren't always exactly sure what causes GERD in young people, there are several factors that may be involved, including:
+Researchers aren't always exactly sure what causes GERD in young people.
+According to Cedars-Sinai, there are several factors that may be involved, including:

 Some children may also have weak valves that are particularly sensitive to certain foods and beverages, or may have some inflammation in the esophagus that is causing the problem.